SOFTS-Cocoa scales seven-year peaks, sugar gains

 COFFEE

-* Robusta coffee traders in top producer and exporter Vietnam are holding on to stocks of the bitter bean, exacerbating a supply shortage that has pushed futures prices to record highs.
+* Robusta coffee traders in top producer and exporter Vietnam are holding on to stocks, exacerbating a supply shortage that has pushed prices to record highs.

-* Brazil's exporting group Cecafe said robusta prices in the country are similar to those in Vietnam, which could boost exports of the new crop.

-* Exports of Brazil's robusta reached 131,689 bags in May, in line with the previous year.
+* Brazil's exporting group Cecafe said robusta prices in the country are similar to those in Vietnam, which could boost exports, which reached just 131,689 bags in May, in line with last year's relatively poor levels.

 ((maytaal.angel@thomsonreuters.com(00442075429105)(Reuters Messaging: maytaal.angel.thomsonreuters.com@reuters.net) ))